Hala-Kaisi/Distributed-Auction-System-/README.md

-#Basic Command-Line Auction System
+# Distrubuted Auction System via Command Line with Active Replication

 -------------------------------------------------------------

-##Overview
+## Overview

-    The following files contain parts of a basic auction system that operate via terminal.
+    The following files contain parts of a distrubuted auction system via command line with active replication

-##Guidelines to run the auction system
+## Guidelines to run the auction system

     1- Set the _server_ folder and the _Client_ folder in seperate paths.